Thecaprifire/the-techtalk-central/README.md

 ## Installation Process
 1. Configure Environment Variables:
-	-	Enter your login credentials and other environment-specific settings in the `.env' file.
+	-	Enter your login credentials and other environment-specific settings in the `.env` file.
 2. Open Integrated Terminal:
 	-	Launch an integrated terminal from your editor.
 3. Install Dependencies:
-	-	Install the essential packages to initialize the application by running 'npm install'.
+	-	Install the essential packages to initialize the application by running `npm install`.
 The key packages used include:
 	     - bcrypt: [Version 5.1.1](https://www.npmjs.com/package/bcrypt)
          - bcryptjs: [Version 2.4.3](https://www.npmjs.com/package/bcryptjs)
          - connect-session-sequelize: [Version 7.1.7](https://www.npmjs.com/package/connect-session-sequelize)